-One thing pretty much everyone coming from other developed, industrialised nations finds is that the prices in mainstream German supermarketa are generally lower than in their homeland.
+One thing pretty much everyone coming from other developed nations finds is that the prices in mainstream German supermarkets are generally lower than in their homeland.
 That’s the big plus point.

-The biggest downside tends to be that the amount of choice when grocery shopping in Germany is somewhat more limited than many other comparable nations, and definitely compared to North America.
+The downside of this is that the amount of choice when grocery shopping in Germany is more limited, especially compared to the UK, US, Australia and Canada.